Call Today | 888.828.7087

 OFT Can Help If You Were Sick

 The lawyers at OFT have successfully represented individuals who have been sickened with Cyclospora from restaurants, produce items, salad mixes, and herbs.
 Many of these cases resolved without litigation.

-If you would like to speak to a lawyer about a potential Cyclospora claim, please contact us for a free consultation.
+If you would like to speak with a lawyer about a potential Cyclospora claim, please don’t hesitate to contact us for a free consultation.
 Call OFT Food Safety & Injury Lawyers today at (888) 828-0787 to reach out.

 Notable Recoveries